thengl/GeoMLA/RF_uncertainty/Workshop_uncertainty.md

 The approaches by Wager et al. (2014) and Mentch & Hooker (2016) estimate standard errors of the expected values of predictions, used to construct confidence intervals, while the approaches of Coulston et al. (2016) and Meinshausen (2006) estimate prediction intervals.
 The Quantile Regression Forests (QRF) algorithm estimates the quantiles of the distribution of the target variable at prediction points.
 Thus, the 0.025 and 0.975 quantile may be used to derive the lower and upper limits of a symmetric prediction interval.

-In summary, spatial prediction of uncertainty for numeric, binomial and factor-type variables is straight forward with ranger: buffer distance and spatial-autocorrelation can be incorporated at once.
+In summary: spatial prediction of uncertainty for numeric, binomial and factor-type variables is straight forward with ranger: buffer distance and spatial-autocorrelation can be incorporated at once.
 Compare with geostatistical packages where GLMs with logit link function and/or indicator kriging would need to be used, and which requires that variograms are fitted per class.

 The QRF and Jacknifing approaches give about similar predictions of the uncertainty (similar patterns) but refer to different scales.
 The QRF approach seems to be somewhat more attractive as it can be used to produce whole distributions of prediction errors (by setting the `quantiles` argument).
 One should also be careful about the difference between estimating median and mean values (they can often be different!).
 Also, both the QRF and the Jacknifing approaches can be computational and increase the computational load by order of mangitude, hence plan carefully your analysis and prediction with larger data sets.